krisnova/boopkit/README.md

 # Reverse Shell Stabilization

 After a successful `/remote` the shell will be very unsightly.
-It is possible to use [JasonTurley.xyz](https://jasonturley.xyz/how-to-stabilize-a-reverse-shell/)'s suggestion to stablize the shell.
+It is possible to use [Jason Turley](https://jasonturley.xyz/how-to-stabilize-a-reverse-shell/)'s suggestion to stablize the shell.

 Select one of the commands to run in order to start a cleaner shell.